tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 replay window no longer accepts packets protected with keys derived from that secret, as described in Section 3.3.2 of {{!RFC3711}}.

-# Use of Exported Authenticators with Extended Key Update {#exported}
+# Use of Post-Handshake Authentication and Exported Authenticators with Extended Key Update {#exported}

 EKU provides fresh traffic secrets, but EKU alone does not authenticate that both endpoints derived the same updated keys.
 An attacker that temporarily compromises an endpoint may later act as an active MitM capable of interfering with the EKU exchange.
 Such an attacker can cause the peers to transition to divergent traffic secrets without detection, but cannot compromise the endpoint to derive secrets after the new epoch is established.
-To confirm that both peers transitioned to the same new key state, endpoints can use Exported Authenticators {{!RFC9261}} immediately after completing an EKU.
+To confirm that both peers transitioned to the same new key state, TLS 1.3 provides two
+mechanisms: Post-Handshake Certificate-Based Client Authentication and Exported Authenticators {{!RFC9261}}.

+## Post-Handshake Certificate-Based Client Authentication

+When Post-handshake Certificate-Based Client Authentication (Section 4.6.2 of {{!RFC8446}}) is performed after an Extended Key Update is complete, it produces a Finished message computed using the application traffic keys of the new epoch.
+This confirms that both peers are operating with the same updated traffic keys and completes an authenticated transition after the EKU.

+## Exported Authenticators

 This document updates Section 5.1 of {{!RFC9261}} to specify that, after an Extended Key Update has completed, the Handshake Context and Finished MAC Key used for